SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 ### Check metrics content

 You can print metrics on stdout of metrics collector and metrics metadata, and validate if they are correct.
-It may happen that metrics are ingested, but with different metadata than you expect them.
+It may happen that metrics are ingested, but with different metadata than you expect.

 In order to print them on stdout, two steps are required: